 Lindsey has an interest in legal education.
 She has a Masters degree in Human Rights Law and teaches human rights on the diploma in legal practice at the University of Glasgow.

 Rob Bell is the Director of Sainsbury Family Charitable Trusts (SFCT).
 He was previously the Director of the London Emergencies Trust, which provides financial assistance to those affected by the fire at Grenfell Tower, and the terrorist attacks at Westminster, London Bridge and Finsbury Park.
 He is also a Fellow at the Social Change Initiative (formerly Atlantic Philanthropies) and a Non-Executive Director of Coram’s Fields in London.

 Rob worked for the Paul Hamlyn Foundation for over eight years, as a Head of Social Justice and then Director of Strategy.
 He has also worked for the Carnegie United Kingdom Trust, where he was Director of its Young People Initiative.

 Prior to this he has worked in civil service roles within the Department for Education and Skills and the Cabinet Office.
 His early career included research associate and research fellow roles for several different Universities, after graduating in Scots Law from University of Glasgow.

-Alison Locke is a practising employment lawyer and HR Manager at the University of Strathclyde.
+Alison Locke is a practicing employment lawyer and HR Manager at the University of Strathclyde.